fluxninja/aperture/docs/content/concepts/auto-scale.md

 ## Insertion

-Aperture agents interface with cloud infrastructure APIs, such as Kubernetes API, to discover, monitor, and scale infrastructure resources.
+Aperture Agents interface with cloud infrastructure APIs, such as Kubernetes API, to discover, monitor, and scale infrastructure resources.
 The Aperture Controller uses the information from the agents to make informed auto-scaling decisions that are then acted on by the agents.